shautvast/concurrencypuzzlers/readme.md

 - [`CustomThreadPoolExecutor`](src/chapter8/CustomThreadPoolExecutor.java) Executors can be extended using provided hooks.
 This code (inspired by listing 8.9) shows how to capture task execution times.

 ## chapter 10 Avoiding Liveness Hazards
 - [`Bank`](src/chapter10/Bank.java) Proves the point made in listing 10.2 concerning deadlock due to dynamic lock-reordering.
 The from account and to account will very likely be the same (but reversed) in 2 different threads.
 Locking on the accounts must always happen in the same order to avoid deadlock.
 The cure for this is in the book in listing 10.3.
+This code will at some point stop working and the account (lock) reversal is visible in stdout.